Topeka, Kansas: 20th century

 Home to the first African-American kindergarten west of the Mississippi River, Topeka was the home of Oliver Brown, the named plaintiff in Brown v.
 Board of Education, which was the case responsible for eliminating the standard of "separate but equal", and requiring racial integration in American public schools.
 In 1960, the Census Bureau reported Topeka's population as 91.8% White and 7.7% Black.

-At the time the suit was filed, only the elementary schools were segregated in Topeka, and Topeka High School had been fully integrated since its inception in 1871.
+At the time the suit was filed, only the elementary schools were segregated in Topeka.
+Topeka High School had been fully integrated since its inception in 1871.
 Furthermore, Topeka High School was the only public high school in the city of Topeka.
 Other rural high schools existed, such as Washburn Rural High School—created in 1918—and Seaman High School—created in 1920.
 Highland Park High School became part of the Topeka school system in 1959 along with the opening of Topeka West High School in 1961.
 A Catholic high school —Assumption High School, later renamed Capitol Catholic High School, then in 1939 again renamed, to Hayden High School after its founder, Father Francis Hayden — also served the city beginning in 1911.

 Monroe Elementary, a segregated school that figured in the historic Brown v.
 Board of Education decision, through the efforts of the Brown Foundation working with the Kansas Congressional delegation place in the early 1990s, is now Brown v.
 Board of Education National Historic Site.
 The Brown Foundation is largely responsible for the content of the interpretive exhibits at the historic site.
 The National Historic Site was opened by President George W. Bush on May 17, 2004.